 We have received approval of this project from the Landmarks Commission and are now moving forward with construction drawings.

-We are pleased to say the improvements at Mt Tabor Maintenance Yard and Nursery are moving forward.
-We appreciate all those who have helped shape the plans to upgrade working conditions for Parks & Recreation staff at the Yard and enhance the neighborhood connections to Mt Tabor Park.
+We are pleased to say the improvements at Mt.
+Tabor Maintenance Yard and Nursery are moving forward.
+We appreciate all those who have helped shape the plans to upgrade working conditions for PP&R staff at the Yard and enhance the neighborhood connections to Mt.
+Tabor Park.

 The next step is a hearing with the Historic Landmarks Commission on Monday, May 21.

 A community conversation was held with neighbors on March 9 at Western Seminary to discuss future uses of the Long Block.
 The Long Block is the area between SE Harrison and Lincoln Street from SE 60th - SE 64th Avenue.
-It has historically been the site of nursery plant and tree production for PP&R, and a community garden was added in 2013.
-Since the tree nursery area was removed in 2014, the western portion of the Long Block has not had a horticultural function, and it has been used by the community as flexible, open space.
+It has historically been the site of nursery plant and tree production for PP&R for over 100 years, and a community garden was added in 2013.
+Since the tree nursery area was removed in 2014, the western portion of the Long Block has not had a horticultural function, and it has been used by the community as a flexible, open space.
+The 2008 Master Plan gave this area a horticultural designation.

 A community Open House was held on October 8.

 Parks staff met with the previous planning group members and attended the Mt.
 Tabor Neighborhood Association and the South Tabor Neighborhood Association meetings in July 2015 to provide a project overview and timeline.

 Work at Mt.
 Tabor Yard is being funded by several sources and will be built in two phases, with guidance from the Mt.
 Tabor Yard Master Plan.

 Phase 1 was funded in Fiscal Year 2014/15 by Major Maintenance funds.
 The scope includes items that address immediate concerns and will not conflict with future master plan development.
 Phase 1 includes: